 - Review the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients with obsessive-compulsive disorder.

 Obsessive-compulsive disorder (OCD) is often a disabling condition consisting of bothersome intrusive thoughts that elicit a feeling of discomfort.
 To reduce the anxiety and distress associated with these thoughts, the patient may employ compulsions or rituals.
 These rituals may be personal and private, or they may involve others to participate; the rituals are to compensate for the ego-dystonic feelings of the obsessional thoughts and can cause a significant decline in function.

-In The Diagnostic and Statistical Manual of Mental Disorders (DSM)-5, which was published by the American Psychiatric Association (APA) in 2013, Obsessive-Compulsive Disorder sits under its own category of Obsessive-Compulsive and Related Disorders.
-Within that are the following subcategories were placed:
+In The Diagnostic and Statistical Manual of Mental Disorders (DSM)-5, which was published by the American Psychiatric Association (APA) in 2013, obsessive-compulsive disorder sits under its own category of obsessive-compulsive and related disorders where the following subcategories were placed:

 - Obsessive-compulsive disorder (OCD)